-A well-done design is like a glove that fits your hand – you know it’s there but you don’t focus on it at all.
-To get to this state on your deck it is important to research well both – the spot and your family needs.
+A well-done design is like a glove that fits your hand – you know it’s there, but you don’t focus on it at all.
+To get to this state on your deck, it is important to research both the spot and your family’s needs.
 The goal of this process is to figure:

 - what appliances you need (size and level),

 - if dining/ bar space is needed/ possible,